 Additionally, the WDB's LMA of the LMI that compared the educational requirements of Prince George's County employers with the educational attainment of Prince George's County residents and job seekers tells the story of the excess commuting of Prince George's County's talent pipeline.
 This data is called commuting data.
-Commuting data details, the amount of people residing within a jurisdiction that work outside of that jurisdiction, and the amount of people from outside of a jurisdiction that work within the jurisdiction.
+Commuting data details the number of people residing within a jurisdiction that work outside of that jurisdiction, and the amount of people from outside of a jurisdiction that work within the jurisdiction.

-MD Labor reports that 72% of Prince George's County Residents work outside of the County.
-Both MD Labor and the Prince George's County State of the Workforce Report state that a majority of these Prince George's County residents working outside of the Count are residents that have a high educational attainment.
-Table 2.5 details the Counties where the majority of Prince George's County residents work.
-More detailed information is located on the MD Labor website, https://mwejobs.maryland.gov/admin/gsipub/htmlarea/uploads/PrinceGeorge's WorforceRegion Commuting Pattern s.pdf.
+The US Census reports that 71.4% of Prince George's County Residents work outside of the county.
+The Prince George's County State of the Workforce Report states that a majority of these Prince George's County residents working outside of the County are residents that have high educational attainment.
+Table 2.3 details the counties where the majority of Prince George's County residents work.
+More information is located on the US Census OnTheMap website.